DnsKaraba/Personal-Website/README.md

 # Personal-Website
 This is me in a nut-shell.
-Contact me to get the un-compressed version.
+Contact me to get the extracted version.